 These two types of meat can play a significant role in weight reduction.

-The best way to lose weight is to decrease the calorie intake and increase the protein intake.
 Eating a lot of protein helps make you feel full for longer, which helps with weight loss.

 Ground beef is rich in protein.
 Choose lean ground beef for lower fat percentages to lose weight.